imagej/imagej.github.io/_pages/develop/philosophy.md

 Pragmatically, one should note that there is not really a big difference in performance when comparing Java to C++.

-Java programs run without trouble and without recompiling on the major platforms: Windows, Mac OS X and Linux.
+Java programs run without trouble and without recompiling on the major platforms: Windows, macOS and Linux.
 And plugins compiled on one platform also execute on all other platforms without recompiling.
 And profiling and debugging is easier with Java than with C++.
 And all programs/plugins double as libraries.

 So the true reason why we use Java is probably: it makes [ImageJ](/about) accessible.